Skip to main content

 1

-Identify the key features described: a cell plate developing across the middle of a cell and nuclei forming on either side of the cell plate.
+Identify the key observation: The problem states that a cell plate is beginning to develop across the middle of the cell, and nuclei are forming on either side of the cell plate.

 Video duration: